 Click here for an Edson Hill micro wedding gallery.

 Mountain Top Inn*

-Click here to view a summer Vermont wedding gallery from Mountain Top Inn & Resort.
+Click here to see a real Mountain Top Inn wedding gallery.

 A restaurant by day, and wedding venue by night, Waterworks is best known for its culinary options and riverside views.
 If the traditional Vermont farmhouse or barn feel isn’t for you, consider opting for the edgy, exposed brick interior at Waterworks.
 The exposed brick interior is perfect for a cozy vibe and sets the scene for moody and contrast-y images.
 Located in the Winooski circle just steps from the city of Burlington, Waterworks is an easy commute to a handful of hotels and lodging options that Vermont’s more rural venues lack.